waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

-So much as we saw with [? min and max, ?] we could use a death limiting approach to stop calculating at a certain point in time, we can do a similar type of approximation known as function approximation in a reinforcement learning context, where instead of learning a value of Q for every state and every action, we just have some function that estimates what the value is
+So much as we saw with [? min and max, ?] we could use a death limiting approach to stop calculating at a certain point in time, we can do a similar type of approximation known as `function approximation` `Approximating Q(s, a), often by a function combining` `various features, storing one value for every state-action pair` in a reinforcement learning context, where instead of learning a value of Q for every state and every action, we just have some function that estimates what the value is